 Start by boiling, over medium heat, the vegetable broth along with the rosemary sprigs.
 Add the wild rice and stir well.
 Once it’s boiling, cover the pot, reduce heat to low, and simmer for 30 minutes, or until the liquid has mostly evaporated and the rice is tender.

 In a pan, heat 2 Tbsp of olive oil over medium heat.
-Saute the mushrooms, taking care not to crowd them, and keep them in a single layer.
+Sauté the mushrooms, taking care not to crowd them, and keep them in a single layer.
 I always remember that scene from the movie Julie & Julia, when Julie is explaining that if this happens, the mushrooms won’t brown (and it’s true!).
 Cook for about 1 minute on one side, flip them, and cook for 2-3 more minutes.
 When they are nicely browned, remove them from the pan and place them in a separate bowl.

 Tip: Do not wash mushrooms by immersing them in water.
-Clean them with a paper towel moistened with water or veggie wash.
+Clean them with a paper towel moistened with water or a veggie wash.
 Mushrooms should be kept as dry as possible in order to brown well.
 That’s also why salt should not be added to mushrooms while cooking, either.
 Salt draws out moisture from the mushrooms and they end up steamed, not browned.

-In the same pan, saute the onion and celery until tender, for about 5 minutes.
+In the same pan, sauté the onion and celery until tender, for about 5 minutes.
 Add the garlic and cook until fragrant, about 1 minute.
 Remove from heat and add the vegetables to the mushrooms in the bowl.

 Once the wild rice is ready, remove the rosemary sprigs (you can leave the leaves in) and mix it with the vegetables in the bowl.
 Add the thyme, plus salt and black pepper to taste.
 Combine all these ingredients well.
 We’re almost done!

-Assembling and serving
+Assembling and serving plant-based stuffed acorn squash

 As soon as the squash is fully cooked, fill each half with the wild rice and vegetable stuffing.
-Sprinkle sliced
+Sprinkle sliced almonds on top, and decorate with rosemary sprigs.
+You can also roast the squash seeds in the oven and use them instead of almonds (or together with the almonds if you want a bigger crunch factor).

 When presenting this recipe at the dinner table, I love using this serving platter.
 It’s simple design goes with any decorating scheme, and any holiday as well.
 Score!

-Savory Vegan Stuffed Acorn Squash Recipe
+Plant-Based Stuffed Acorn Squash

 - 1 medium sized acorn squash